 All open-ended funds authorised or registered in Guernsey must appoint a local designated custodian or trustee, who must be licensed by the Guernsey Financial Services Commission (GFSC).
 Irrespective of the type of fund, the custodian or trustee must be:

-- Independent of the designated manager and investment manager. - Where the fund is a company, independent of the company and its directors.

-Designated custodians/trustees must comply with the Licensees (Conduct of Business) Rules 2014 and the Licensees (Capital Adequacy) Rules 2010.
+- Independent of the designated manager and investment manager. - Where the fund is a company, independent of the company and its directors. - Designated custodians/trustees must comply with the COB Rules and Capital Adequacy Rules.